Fytex/H43-Serpent/README.md

 12. To view more info about each command do Target-help Command.
 Ex: Fytex-help type

-If you want to put this program into another friend's computer just change the file TARGET field in the `config.ini` of your Pen USB to your new friend's simple name.
+If you want to put this program into another friend's computer just change the TARGET field to your new friend's name in the `config.ini` of your Pen USB.
 And repeat the process from 10 onwards.

 This only works on Windows Systems.
 (Doesn't work on Mac nor on \*nix)